iamGeoWat/youbili/README.md

 1. Search video on bilibili
 2. mode replace: replace youtube video player with webview or sth
 3. mode hint: hint if there is a corresponding source on bili
-4. mode load only danmaku?
+4. mode load only danmaku